Medical expert of the article

 Drugs

 Chronic hepatitis C has a very variable prognosis.
-In some cases, the pathological process in the liver has a benign course with spontaneous improvement within 1-3 years, in others, progression is observed with transformation into cirrhosis of the liver.
-According to a study in Italy, chronic hepatitis developed in 77% of 135 patients with posttransfusion hepatitis.
+In some cases, the pathological process in the liver has a benign course with spontaneous improvement within 1-3 years, while in others, progression with transformation into liver cirrhosis is observed.
+According to a study conducted in Italy, 77% of 135 patients with post-transfusion hepatitis developed chronic hepatitis.

-By the end of the 15-year period, 65 patients with liver biopsy had cirrhosis.
-A half of patients with cirrhosis developed life-threatening complications.
+By the end of the 15-year period, 65 patients had liver biopsies that revealed cirrhosis.
+Half of the patients with cirrhosis developed life-threatening complications.